 And so I began my journey into his renderings and language.
 The first words, “Dear Children of the Earth,” a direct connection to all children . . . but beyond . . . to all of us who at some point live our lives as children.
-The book was also a tribute to all of us who carry the honorable and responsible title of parent(s) . . . all who mentor the young. . . . to all of us as beings on earth.
+The book was also a tribute to all of us who carry the honorable and responsible title mentors of the young.
 The letter was direct.

 “I am writing this letter to ask for your help.
 Do you know who I am?
 I am the plant earth.
 But I am much more than just a planet.
 I am your home.
 I am your mother earth.”